redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/09 More About Functions.md

   ;; Find the square root of the top value on the stack, then push the result ;; back onto the stack
   (f64.sqrt
-    ;; Pop the top two value off the stack, add them up and push the result back ;; onto the stack
+    ;; Pop the top two values off the stack, add them up and push the result back ;; onto the stack
     (f64.add
       ;; Square the real part and push the result onto the stack